Asia

 New China Trade ‘Deal’ Takes U.S. Back to Where It Started

-If a handshake agreement holds, it would merely undo some of the damage from the trade war that President Trump started.
+If a handshake agreement holds, it will merely undo some of the damage from the trade war that President Trump started.

 The New York Times